Food Festivals in Barcelona 2026

 Calçots

 Planning on visiting Barcelona or Catalonia (Catalunya) in the winter or early spring?
-Make sure you don’t miss calçots or a Calçotada!
-A unique and festive barbecue centered around calçots, Calçotadas offer several fascinating features that will ensure it’s an experience you won’t forget.
-And calçots, an equally unique type of long, green onion, typically charred and eaten by hand, are rich with flavor and definitely worth your time to try.
+Make sure you don’t miss calçots or a traditional Calçotada!
+A unique and festive barbecue centered around calçots, Calçotadas offer several fascinating culinary elements that will ensure it’s an experience you won’t forget.

 February